Home Grown Cuisine | Farm-to-Table Dining

 Bramble Hollow Farm in Montvale brings in heritage chickens.
 Homestead Creamery supplies various dairy items, and 22 other Virginia farms provide meat, produce, fish, and seafood to Local Roots.
 Elliott sees the benefits in sourcing ingredients locally and keeping financial resources invested in the local and state economy.
 “We’re all in it together for the mission of working with the earth and the people.”
 The restaurant also hosts numerous fundraisers for local organizations.
 “It’s really about strengthening our community,” Elliott explains.
 “For me, it’s a mission of working with how everything is connected, serving food in a way that feeds the earth and feeds us in a healthy way.”

 Local Roots offers its regular menu as well as several featured items that change each week based on what’s plentiful and inseason.
 In the winter, Elliott relies on root cellars, hoop-house produce, and farms that extend their growing season.
+Even though it’s sounds daunting many people build a root cellar on their property to protect their food stockpile from the elements.
 Guests relish the charcuterie, cheese plates, and homemade bread pudding.
 The bread pudding varies seasonally; apples, peaches, and blueberries all take their turns finding their way into the dessert.
 “This recipe came as a way to use brioche from our brunch—we don’t waste!”
 Elliot says.